 Delve into the Houston Museum of Natural Science

 Your next stop is the Houston Museum of Natural Science.
-It’s in the Houston Museum District, home to 19 of the best museums in the city.
+It’s in the Houston Museum District, home to 19 of the coolest museums in the city.
 The peaceful tree-lined streets are easy to access from Discovery Green on the Metro.

 The Houston Museum of Natural Science was created in 1901 to use science to enhance people’s lives.
 With exhibitions spanning the dinosaurs, ancient Egypt, and African wildlife, you’ll leave inspired and informed about our world’s natural wonders.